blnkfinance/blnk/README.md

 # Intro

-Saifu is a financial ledger tool that allows users to build financial products such as bank accounts and digital wallets.
-Saifu
+Saifu is a financial ledger tool that enables you build financial products easily.

 # Use Cases